dannyzhang1020/dannyzhang1020.github.io/index.md

 	<div class="inner">
 		<h1>Danny Zhang</h1>
 		<h3>Software Developer, Bioinformatics Researcher</h3>
-		<p>I'm a senior at the Texas Academy of Math & Science (TAMS) and I'm taking courses at UNT.
+		<p>I'm a senior at the Texas Academy of Mathematics and Science (TAMS) and I'm taking courses at UNT.
 I've always been interested in the intersection between Computer Science and Biology, so in my free time, I like to code some passion projects!</p>
 		<p>Here, you can find my DevPost hackathon submissions and GitHub repositories, as well as some personal favorites down below.</p>
 	</div>
 </section>